jovotech/learn-jovo/tutorials/google-sheets-cms/README.md

 * [Configuration](#configuration)
 * [Accessing the Content](#accessing-the-content)

-> You can find the full documentation here: [Jovo Google Sheets CMS Integration](https://www.jovo.tech/docs/cms/google-sheets).
+> You can find the full documentation here: [Jovo Google Sheets CMS Integration](https://www.jovo.tech/marketplace/jovo-cms-googlesheets).

 ### Installation

-> This integration works with Jovo v2.
-[Learn how to migrate from a v1 project here](https://www.jovo.tech/docs/v2/installation/v1-migration).

 To get started, we need to enable the Google Sheets integration.